Beyond Rhetoric

 When you contact us, we will help walk you through the process so it is stress-free!

-• You will fill out an application with DJS
+• You will fill out an application with the Department of Juvenile Services.

-• We will work with you to make sure your classes are prepared
+• We will work with you to make sure you are prepared

 What are the stated needs of the Department of Juvenile Services?